MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-intro/index.md

 * Remove all components
 * Connect the ```button``` to the ```power```.
 * Connect the ```servo``` to the ```button```.
-* Open the packet of black attachements and pick one of the arms.
+* Open the packet of black attachments and pick one of the arms.
 * Attach the arm by pushing it down onto the ```white plastic gear``` on the ```servo```
 * Set the switch on the ```servo``` board to ```turn```.